 Our speeder went by Milepost 2.
 We came to our next history stop at the old Newman's siding and everyone got off for another history talk.

 The old loading dock for train cars at the old Newman's siding.

 Our group listening to the history talk given here.
 On the way back to the speeders we found an old tie in the ground.

 We left the old Newman's siding.

-The Red Flags were up as we came to our first SAWG crossing of the day.
-Here we had to Stop, Wait and go if the crossing is clear.
+The Red Flags were up as we came to our first SWAG crossing of the day.
+Here we had to Stop, Wait and Go if the crossing is clear.

-Back on the move again after the SAWG crossing.
+Back on the move again after the SWAG crossing.

 Chris Parker enjoying himself on the speeder trip on the Amador Central Railroad.

 We went over another cattle guard on this trip.